jakefoster954/NetworkedGame/README.md

 # NetworkedGame
 My attempt at a networked game.
-A side project I can work on while I study at uni.
+Areas to include:
+ - Lobby system with networking
+ - Graphics and music - GUI included
+ - Fun Game with AI